Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 Our entire travel group at our first hotel in San José

-After winning we ate at the hotel and went to bed.
-The next day was going to be intense so we needed rest.
+After our win, the team and I ate at our hotel and went to bed.
+The next day was going to be intense and we needed rest.

 1556422_10203026437930028_1659371924_o